trimble-oss/modus-wc-2.0/integrations/react/v18/README.md

 ## Usage Notes

 If you are using [Vite](https://vite.dev/), you cannot use [plugin-react-swc](https://www.npmjs.com/package/@vitejs/plugin-react-swc) with this library.
 You will need to use the [default Vite React plugin](https://www.npmjs.com/package/@vitejs/plugin-react).
+This is due to parts of the plugin being unimplemented on the SWC side, and will fail for production builds.